 The next step is to get more details about the vitamins in our food and to do that we’ll go back to vitamin C again…

-You can buy this as a powder to mix with water or as a tablet.
+You can buy Vitamin C as a powder to mix with water or as a tablet.
 Powdered vitamin C mixes well with water or juice because it dissolves well in water.
-Once the powder is mixed with water it tastes just like lemonade, and is rather yummy in my view.
+Once the powder is mixed with water it tastes just like lemonade, and is rather yummy in my opinion.

 Not all vitamins mix like this, some like vitamin A and E will mix well and dissolve in oil and fat and not in water.